fortran01/ai-backends-py/README.md

 3. **Implement prompt injection detection** - Protect against malicious inputs
 4. **Validate all inputs** - Use proper schema validation for API requests

-## 🚀 Next Steps (Phase 2)
+## 🚀 Next Steps (Phase 3)

 The next phase will introduce:
-- Stateful LLM interactions (chat memory)
+- Containerization with Docker and Docker Compose
-- gRPC communication protocols
+- Asynchronous task queues with Celery and Redis
-- Advanced orchestration with LangChain
+- Production-grade concurrency management
-- Performance comparisons between protocols
+- Load testing and performance optimization

 ## 📚 Dependencies